‘FOUR TO DOOMSDAY’

 The opening shot of the Urbankans’ spaceship in space is very impressive even for its time back in the 1980s.
 It would’ve been nice if there were some actual space battles with that Urbankan spaceship to make the story feel epic and action-packed.
 Sadly that didn’t out to be the case here. 😀

 The original DVD special features were as follows.
-There was some behind-the-scenes studio recording footage on the story; the ‘Saturday Night at the Mill’ interview with Peter Davison (now on the ‘Castrovalva’ disc for the Season 19 Blu-ray) and two versions of the 1980s theme music video (also now on the ‘Castrovalva’ disc for the Season 19 Blu-ray) including the stereo sound audio mix version and the 5.1 surround sound audio mix version.
-There was a photo gallery of the story; a stereo sound audio mix option for the story and a DVD audio commentary with Peter Davison, Janet Fielding, Sarah Sutton, Matthew Waterhouse and director John Black.
+There was some behind-the-scenes studio recording footage on the story; the ‘Saturday Night at the Mill’ interview with Peter Davison (now on the ‘Castrovalva’ disc for the Season 19 Blu-ray) and two versions of the 1980s theme music video (also now on the ‘Castrovalva’ disc for the Season 19 Blu-ray) including the mono sound audio mix version and the 5.1 surround sound audio mix version.
+There was a photo gallery of the story; a mono sound audio mix option for the story and a DVD audio commentary with Peter Davison, Janet Fielding, Sarah Sutton, Matthew Waterhouse and director John Black.
 There was also an info-text commentary option; a ‘Radio Times Listings’ PDF of the story and a ‘coming soon’ DVD trailer for ‘The War Machines’ with William Hartnell, Jackie Lane, Anneke Wills and Michael Craze.

-On Disc 2 of the ‘Doctor Who – The Collection – Season 19’ Blu-ray, the behind-the-scenes studio recording footage (now called the highlights); the stereo sound audio mix option for the story; the DVD audio commentary and the ‘Radio Times Listings’ PDF can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 19’ Blu-ray, the behind-the-scenes studio recording footage (now called the highlights); the mono sound audio mix option for the story; the DVD audio commentary and the ‘Radio Times Listings’ PDF can be found on there.
 The photo gallery and the info-text commentary option for ‘Four To Doomsday’ have been updated for 2018 on the Blu-ray.

 The new special features on Blu-ray include the making-of documentary called ‘Days of Wrath’ with cast and crew interviews.
-There’s also the ‘Behind The Sofa’ feature on ‘Four To Doomsday’ with Peter Davison (the Fifth Doctor); Sarah Sutton (Nyssa); Janet Fielding (Tegan) and Matthew Waterhouse (Adric) as well as Mark Strickson (Turlough) and Sophie Aldred (Ace).
+There’s also the ‘Behind the Sofa’ feature on ‘Four To Doomsday’ with Peter Davison (the Fifth Doctor); Sarah Sutton (Nyssa); Janet Fielding (Tegan) and Matthew Waterhouse (Adric) as well as Mark Strickson (Turlough) and Sophie Aldred (Ace).
 There’s also the unedited version of the behind-the-scenes studio footage.
 There are also BBC continuity announcements of the story and an audio archive interview with Stratford Johns.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts for the story.
 You need a special Blu-ray computer drive for that.